 In 2021 the CRPT Executive Committee released a Paddlers’ Trail Smartphone guide and guide in partnership with FarOut Guides.
 It can be found in the App store, or by visiting the FarOut Webstore.

 How big are the campsites?
 How many people can stay at the campsites?

 Generally, the maximum group size at a river campsite is twelve people or 3 tents.
 However, many campsites are only suited for smaller groups.
 Check the list of campsites as you plan your trip.
 Please limit your stay to no more than two nights per site.
 If the campsite is full and you must find another place to camp for the night, request permission from the landowner.
 Parties of 10 or less will avoid special use permit requirements from the State of VT.

 Is the trail complete?

-No. Currently there is an 85 mile gap in campsites between Gill, MA, and Cromwell, Connecticut.
+No. Currently there are still a few gaps in the trail, the largest being an 27 mile gap in campsites between Longmeadow, MA, and Cromwell, Connecticut.
 Trail partners are working to develop new campsites to close this gap.
 Help support this effort!

 Work to steward and expand the Connecticut River Paddlers’ Trail is coordinated in partnership by a seven person CRPT Executive Committee with members that represent state agencies, non-profit partners, and the general public.
 Visit the Connecticut River Paddlers' Trail for more information or reach out to the Vermont River Conservancy for stewardship questions and the Connecticut River Conservamcy for general inquiries, map orders or app questions using the contact information below.

 Connecticut River access points within the states of VT and NH are depicted on Trail Finder's interactive map; access points have parking available.

 If you are planning to head out on the river, consider purchasing the official waterproof Map and Guide for VT and NH, The Connecticut River Boating Guide, or downloading the FarOut Smartphone App.